 Inferred Resource blocks are an additional 50 feet from the IR/PB block (from 80 to 130 ft. from the data).
 This applies to blocks bounded on one side by a MR/PV or IR/PB.
-Blocks on a proven mineralized trend that are drilled on a spacing of greater than 100 feet but less than 200 feet are included as Inferred Resource.
+Blocks that are on a proven mineralized trend and have drill hole spacing greater than 100 feet but less than 200 feet are included as Inferred Resource.